mohammedasker/myblog/content/posts/2020-11-19-explaining-how-git-rebase-works-in-laymans-terms-🍕🥑🍖.md

 ## Conclusion

 In a nutshell, `git rebase` is what allows you to combine someone's branch into your branch so that you can access their codes.
-And remember: to get their codes from the remote repository, go to the master branch and run `git pull` and to combine their codes into your codes, run `git rebase 'your_branch'`.
+And remember: to get their codes from the remote repository, go to the main branch and run `git pull` and to combine their codes into your codes, run `git rebase 'your_branch'`.

 Hopefully, this article has helped you to understand git rebase a little better than before and know how to use it in a collaborative project.